Now in early access

 Exchange

 Where transactions happen.
 Matched buyers and sellers, anonymous but accountable.
-BMI, Score, and contract tier — RET or IET — are visible to both sides.
+BMI, Score, and IET status are visible to both sides.

 Four layers in the open.
 The underwriting logic and pricing methodology stay inside.